neicnordic/sda-pipeline/cmd/finalize/finalize.md

 Handles the so-called _Accession ID (stable ID)_ to filename mappings from Central EGA.

 ## Service Description

 Finalize adds stable, shareable _Accession ID_'s to archive files.
 When running, finalize reads messages from the configured RabbitMQ queue (default "accessionIDs").
 For each message, these steps are taken (if not otherwise noted, errors halt progress and the service moves on to the next message):

 1. The message is validated as valid JSON that matches the "ingestion-accession" schema (defined in sda-common).
 If the message can’t be validated it is discarded with an error message in the logs.

+1. A check is performed to get the status of the file that is to be verified, if the status is `DISABLED` the work is aborted and the message will be acked.

 1. if the type of the `DecryptedChecksums` field in the message is `sha256`, the value is stored.